williamslab/ped-sim/README.md

 ### Retaining extra input samples: `--retain_extra <#>`

-The simulator uses samples from the input VCF as founder individuals, and will exit if more founders are needed than available in the input VCF.
+The simulator uses samples from the input VCF as founder individuals and will exit if there are too few samples in the VCF to do the simulation.
 If requested using `--retain_extra`, the program will also print a specified number of input samples that were not used as founders in the simulations.
 If the number is less than 0 (e.g., `--retain_extra -1`), the simulator prints all unused input